 The Lake District National Park is undeniably one of England’s finest landscapes, home to countless natural treasures.
 Based just a stone’s throw away from Skedaddles logistic hub, the Lake District is a place we’ve had a strong connection with for many years and one our local team is proud to call home.
 As England’s biggest National Park it’s become one of the UK’s best-loved tourist attractions, but the ability to explore it by bike has always enabled us to escape to its lesser-visited wonders.
 We caught up with Steve Woods who heads up our local team here to find out more…

-Meet our team: Steve Woods
+Meet our expert guide: Steve Woods

 Master mechanical-improviser, adventure-enthusiast and an all-round good guy… Steve started working with Skedaddle back in the early 2000s.
 He impressed founders Paul and Straws from the get-go with his expertise and plethora of professional qualifications and skills, from van driving to first aid.